E5 Lab 2

 Familiarize yourself with SolidWorks by going through the tutorial from "Introduction to Solid

-be hard copies in the the lab, or you can get a
+be hard copies in the the lab, along with a couple of copies of the book.

-If you don't finish the lab today, copies of the tutorial will be in Hicks
+If you don't finish the lab today, copies will be in Hicks

 tutorial if you already know SolidWorks.

-Create a design using SolidWorks to demonstrate that you you can
+Create a design using SolidWorks to demonstrate that you can

 use the program.
 The design need not be elaborate, but must meet the following requirements: